Chapter 2: Getting help

 Legal aid is available in family law matters.
 To get legal aid, you must satisfy:

 Legal aid is not free and generally you will pay a small contribution to the cost of the legal work, depending on your income.
 The minimum contribution is $75.
-If you own a house or other significant assets, Legal Aid might also put a caveat over your house.
+If you own a house or other significant assets, Legal Aid might also require you to have a charge agreement with them.
 This means that when or if the house is sold, Legal Aid will take the money you owe to it out of the settlement funds.
 Legal Aid NSW has a Contributions Policy which sets out how it calculates a person’s contributions and how it can enforce its repayment.

-Legal Aid NSW may require that you participate in a mediation called a Legal Aid Conference to try to resolve the dispute before a grant of aid is given to go to court.
-Legal Aid NSW should make an exception to this requirement if you have experienced domestic violence, there are serious concerns for the safety of a child, or an urgent recovery order for the return of a child is needed.
-A Legal Aid Conference is very beneficial because you can have your lawyer with you.
+Legal Aid NSW may require that you participate in a mediation called a Early Resolution Assistance Conference to try to resolve the dispute before a grant of aid is given to go to court.
+Legal Aid NSW should make an exception to this requirement if it is not safe for you to do so, there are serious concerns for the safety of a child, or an urgent recovery order for the return of a child is needed.
+An Early Resolution Assistance Conference is very beneficial because you can have your lawyer with you.

 How do I apply for legal aid?

-Legal Aid NSW may say that they cannot represent you because in the past they have represented the other parent and have a conflict of interest.
-If this is the case and you qualify for legal aid, the grant of legal aid can be made to a private solicitor who does legal aid work, and they will represent you.
+Legal Aid NSW may say that they cannot represent you because in the past they have represented the other party and have a conflict of interest.
+If this is the case and you are eligible for legal aid, the grant of legal aid can be made to a private solicitor who does legal aid work, and they will represent you.

 Legal Aid NSW can prioritise urgent matters if they fit within their Policy and Guidelines.
 If you think you should be getting help urgently, contact Legal Aid NSW, LawAccess NSW or a community legal centre to ask for assistance.